-ACCT1002 (MS15A) Introduction to Financial Accounting ACCT1003 (MS15B) Introduction to Management and Cost Accounting
+ACCT1002 (MS15A) Introduction to Financial Accounting

 This course deals with the accounting process in government departments.
 The topics include the legislation governing the financial system in the public service in the Caribbean; accounting operations (use of the vote book, local purchase orders, etc.) preparation of annual reports (the estimates, the budget); the concept of accountability.
 Links between government accounting system and national income accounts.